MissAllSunday/F3plugins/README.md

   - s size
   - d default gravatar type
   - r gravatar rating
-- cache If the GET /gravatar/ route is been used, this setting is used to set a default F3 routing cache.
+- cache If the GET /gravatar/ route is been used, this setting is used to set a F3 routing cache.
 Defaults to one day.
 - url The url used to request a gravatar.
 - mx boolean, defines the second param in \Audit::instance()->email() which checks for the email mx records.